Son of Kong (1933) - Arcane Visions Review

 After Kong wreaked havoc in New York and fell from the Empire State Building, someone had to take responsibility for the damages caused.
 Naturally, the fault would lie with Carl Denham (Robert Armstrong) and Captain Englehorn (Frank Reicher), the men who went to Skull Island and brought Kong to the US.
 The two of them are now facing indictments from the government and lawsuits for the damages that Kong caused.
 With little hope of being able to pay any of that money back, or escape jail time, both decide to leave the US and travel abroad on Englehorn’s ship.
 This brings them to several island colonies where they drink away their woes and interact with the locals.
 When they run into the man who was responsible for giving Denham the map to Skull Island, Nils Helstrom (John Marston), they learn that there might be a treasure on Skull Island worth enough to settle their debts.
 A young girl named Hilda (Helen Mack) also holds Helstrom responsible for her father’s death, so she stows aboard Englehorn’s ship and joins the adventure.
 Unfortunately for all of them, they end up stranded on Skull Island and have to survive the horrors of the place once more while also interacting with the younger Kong.

 While it takes a while for everyone to end up on Skull Island, Son of Kong is still a compelling story.
 Seeing several of the main characters from the first film reprise their roles and continue the storyline is quite satisfying.
-What’s even better, though, is that there is a bigger focus on character development.
+Even better, though, is that there is a bigger focus on character development.
 The original film is more of a spectacle and adventure.
 Son of Kong, due probably to the film’s restrictions and challenges, has to focus more on the characters to carry the story and experience.
 The acting is not always great from the whole cast, but the story is interesting nonetheless.
 Denham’s transition as a character, from the excited entrepreneur willing to do whatever it takes to get what he wants to the sympathetic protagonist who feels guilt over taking Kong away from his home and the destruction he caused, is compelling.

 Despite the downsides, challenges, and distinct differences from the original King Kong, Son of Kong still manages to be a fun adventure.
-It has some moments of comedy that aren’t necessarily hilarious, but are charming.
+It has some moments of comedy that aren’t necessarily hilarious but are charming.
 When you finally do get to see the titular young ape, he doesn’t disappoint.
 There’s a significant amount of movement and animation to his body and face.
 Likewise, seeing the actors interact with him and the other creatures on the island is impressive in its own right.
-Many of the techniques used in making it all work in the original film and this have been lost to time.
+Many of the techniques used in making it all work in the original film and this has been lost to time.
 So, if anything, Son of Kong is worth a watch for anyone who has an interest in filmmaking and the evolution of special effects in the film industry.

 TL;DR